 The City of Oakland has adopted a document referred to as the "resiliency playbook."
 The Resilient Oakland playbook is a holistic set of strategies and actions to tackle systemic, interdependent challenges.
 This includes equitable access to quality education and jobs, housing security, community safety, and vibrant infrastructure, which will better prepare the City for shocks like earthquakes and climate change impacts.
-The playbook calls for significant investment in the forms of community engagement in order to educate residents on the resiliency needs of the City as well as fiscal investment to improvement various infrastructure systems over time to be better prepared for the impacts of climate change (City of Oakland, 2016).
+The playbook calls for significant investment in the forms of community engagement in order to educate residents on the resiliency needs of the City as well as fiscal investment to improve various infrastructure systems over time to be better prepared for the impacts of climate change (City of Oakland, 2016).
 Oakland also has a new Equitable Climate Action Plan and a Sea-Level Rise Action Plan that was led by the Department of Planning and Building.

-Oro Lima Sanitary District - Sewer Management Plan
+Oro Loma Sanitary District - Sewer Management Plan

 The District has identified the need to adapt its infrastructure system to climate change conditions.
 According to the District, the challenge associated with climate change is compounded by the uncertainty of whether the change will lead to more or less precipitation and at what rate.
 The District assumes that climate change will lead to less annual precipitation but that it will occur in more intense periods.
 This assumption is conservative in that it requires the District to provide for peak storm capacity and periods of low flow, mimicking both flood and drought conditions on a regular basis.
+The District is also working with partners on the shoreline to plan and respond to sea rise.
+In partnership with Castro Valley Sanitary District, the District constructed a demonstration of a leading alternative to respond to sea rise.
+The District has partnered with UC Berkeley to assess the performance of the demonstration and advance the science of sea rise response.
+In 2015, the District constructed an eight million gallon equalization basin to store peak flows during storms.
+Combined with targeted upgrades in the collection system, peak flows to the treatment plant have been cut by nearly one-half over the past 25 years.

 The District's current Pipeline Program is well aligned with adaption to climate change.
 At an average rate of 1.5 percent per year of pipe replacement, the District will have replaced nearly two-thirds of its collection system with HDPE pipe in the next 50 years.
 HDPE is a flexible and jointless piping system that is expected to reduce infiltration in our system over time.
 Less infiltration will counter the impacts of higher-intensity storms.
-HDPE is also a smoother pipe, and its jointless construction counters the impacts of drought or droughtlike low flows.
-In short, the District's pace of pipe rehabilitation is expected to stay ahead of impacts from climate change (Oro Loma Sanitary District, 2019).
+HDPE is also a smoother pipe, and its jointless construction counters the impacts of drought or drought-like low flows.
+In short, the District's pace of pipe rehabilitation is expected to stay ahead of impacts from climate change (Oro Loma Sanitary District, 2021).